facontidavide/plotjuggler-release/README.md

 # License

-PlotJuggler is released under the [Mozilla Public License Version 2.0](LICENSE.md), which allows user to develop closed-source plugins.
+PlotJuggler is released under the [Mozilla Public License Version 2.0](LICENSE.md), which allows users to develop closed-source plugins.

-Please note that some third party dependencies (including Qt) use the **GNU Lesser General Public License**.
+Please note that some third-party dependencies (including Qt) use the **GNU Lesser General Public License**.

 # Star History